skochdev/new-goit-react-hw-02-phonebook/README.md

 - Lint-Staged
 - GH pages auto deploy

-1. Change the name in package.json
+1. Change the fullName in package.json

-`"name": "REPO_NAME"`
+`"fullName": "REPO_NAME"`

 2. Change the homepage in package.json